 E-Commerce was not very popular among enterprises in Cyprus.
-Only 7,5% of enterprises using computers had received orders via computer networks (excluding manually typed e-mails), during 2007.
-Enterprises receiving online orders in Cyprus seemed to be mostly the ones that belong in NACE Rev1.1 category H (Hotels), with percentage 53,0% which was much higher than in any other economic activity.
-Second highest was the percentage of enterprises of NACE I (Transportation, Storage and Communication), which was 21,6%.
+Only 7,6% of enterprises using computers had received orders via computer networks (excluding manually typed e-mails), during 2008.
+Enterprises receiving online orders in Cyprus seemed to be mostly the ones that belong in NACE Rev1.1 category H (Hotels), with percentage 50,1% which was much higher than in any other economic activity.
+Second highest was the percentage of enterprises of NACE I (Transportation, Storage and Communication), which was 17,8%.

 In relation to the total sales (in monetary terms, excluding VAT) sales via computer networks represented only a small percentage in many of the enterprises.
-Only in 9,4% of the enterprises that received electronic orders, the value of the turnover resulted from those orders represented more than 50% of their total turnover.
+Only in 2,7% of the enterprises that received electronic orders, the value of the turnover resulted from those orders represented more than 50% of their total turnover and in 61,8% of the enterprises that received electronics orders, the value of the turnover resulted from those orders represented less than 5% of their total turnover.

-Only 25,1% of enterprises with 10 or more employees using computers made orders of products or services via computer networks during 2007.
-In large enterprises the percentage of ordering via computer networks was 50,8%.
+Only 26,5% of enterprises with 10 or more employees using computers made orders of products or services via computer networks during 2008.
+In large enterprises the percentage of ordering via computer networks was 42,6%.
 It is worth to mention that NACE group O (Recreational, Cultural and Sporting activities) had the highest percentage of enterprises making purchases via computer networks.

 As with sales via computer networks, purchases via computer networks (in monetary terms, excluding VAT) represented only a small percentage in most of the enterprises.
-In the majority of enterprises that made electronic orders (68,3%) these orders represented less than 5% of the total value of orders of the enterprise.
-However, there were 16,1% of enterprises for which their online orders value was more than 25% of their total value of orders.
+In the majority of enterprises that made electronic orders (65,6%) these orders represented less than 5% of the total value of orders of the enterprise.
+However, there were 17,0% of enterprises for which their online orders value was more than 25% of their total value of orders.

-Annex

-Description of nace codes included in the survey
+Annex Description of NACE codes included in the survey NACE Rev1.1

-NACE Rev1.1

-D MANUFACTURING D15 MANUFACTURE OF FOOD PRODUCTS AND BEVERAGES D16 MANUFACTURE OF TOBACCO PRODUCTS D17 MANUFACTURE OF TEXTILES D18 MANUFACTURE OF WEARING APPAREL; DRESSING AND DYEING OF FUR D19 TANNING AND DRESSING OF LEATHER; MANUFACTURE OF LUGGAGE, HANDBAGS, SADDLERY, HARNESS AND FOOTWEAR D20 MANUFACTURE OF WOOD AND OF PRODUCTS OF WOOD AND CORK, EXCEPT FURNITURE; MANUFACTURE OF ARTICLES OFSTRAW AND PLAITING MATERIALS D21 MANUFACTURE OF PULP, PAPER AND PAPER PRODUCTS D22 PUBLISHING, PRINTING AND REPRODUCTION OF RECORDED MEDIA D23 MANUFACTURE OF COKE, REFINED PETROLEUM PRODUCTS AND NUCLEAR FUEL D24 MANUFACTURE OF CHEMICALS AND CHEMICAL PRODUCTS D25 MANUFACTURE OF RUBBER AND PLASTIC PRODUCTS D26 MANUFACTURE OF OTHER NON- METALLIC MINERAL PRODUCTS D27 MANUFACTURE OF BASIC METALS D28 MANUFACTURE OF FABRICATED METAL PRODUCTS, EXCEPT MACHINERY AND EQUIPMENT D29 MANUFACTURE OF MACHINERY AND EQUIPMENT N.E.C.
-D30 MANUFACTURE OF OFFICE MACHINERY AND COMPUTERS D31 MANUFACTURE OF ELECTRICAL MACHINERY AND APPARATUS N.E.C.
-D32 MANUFACTURE OF RADIO, TELEVISION AND COMMUNICATION EQUIPMENT AND APPARATUS D33 MANUFACTURE OF MEDICAL, PRECISION AND OPTICAL INSTRUMENTS, WATCHES AND CLOCKS D34 MANUFACTURE OF MOTOR VEHICLES, TRAILERS AND SEMI-TRAILERS D35 MANUFACTURE OF OTHER TRANSPORT EQUIPMENT D36 MANUFACTURE OF FURNITURE; MANUFACTURING N.E.C.
+- D MANUFACTURING - D15 MANUFACTURE OF FOOD PRODUCTS AND BEVERAGES - D16 MANUFACTURE OF TOBACCO PRODUCTS - D17 MANUFACTURE OF TEXTILES - D18 MANUFACTURE OF WEARING APPAREL; DRESSING AND DYEING OF FUR - D19 TANNING AND DRESSING OF LEATHER; MANUFACTURE OF LUGGAGE, HANDBAGS, SADDLERY, HARNESS AND FOOTWEAR - D20 MANUFACTURE OF WOOD AND OF PRODUCTS OF WOOD AND CORK, EXCEPT FURNITURE; MANUFACTURE OF ARTICLES OFSTRAW AND PLAITING MATERIALS - D21 MANUFACTURE OF PULP, PAPER AND PAPER PRODUCTS - D22 PUBLISHING, PRINTING AND REPRODUCTION OF RECORDED MEDIA - D23 MANUFACTURE OF COKE, REFINED PETROLEUM PRODUCTS AND NUCLEAR FUEL - D24 MANUFACTURE OF CHEMICALS AND CHEMICAL PRODUCTS - D25 MANUFACTURE OF RUBBER AND PLASTIC PRODUCTS - D26 MANUFACTURE OF OTHER NON- METALLIC MINERAL PRODUCTS - D27 MANUFACTURE OF BASIC METALS - D28 MANUFACTURE OF FABRICATED METAL PRODUCTS, EXCEPT MACHINERY AND EQUIPMENT - D29 MANUFACTURE OF MACHINERY AND EQUIPMENT N.E.C. - D30 MANUFACTURE OF OFFICE MACHINERY AND COMPUTERS - D31 MANUFACTURE OF ELECTRICAL MACHINERY AND APPARATUS N.E.C. - D32 MANUFACTURE OF RADIO, TELEVISION AND COMMUNICATION EQUIPMENT AND APPARATUS - D33 MANUFACTURE OF MEDICAL, PRECISION AND OPTICAL INSTRUMENTS, WATCHES AND CLOCKS - D34 MANUFACTURE OF MOTOR VEHICLES, TRAILERS AND SEMI-TRAILERS - D35 MANUFACTURE OF OTHER TRANSPORT EQUIPMENT - D36 MANUFACTURE OF FURNITURE; MANUFACTURING N.E.C. - D37 RECYCLING